 - Marketing: Set of tactics a business uses to promote and sell its products in the market.

-Concluding from this, place marketing is the set of tactics used to promote a geographical location to improve its business.
+In simple terms, place marketing is the process of marketing a place.
 Destination marketing is used to promote a place for potential visitors to increase the odds of them visiting the marketed place.
 City marketing, region marketing, country marketing all fall under place marketing.

 But why to market a place?
 Why is place marketing even important?